charguer/cfml/README.md

-The plain Separation Logic and the characteristic formulae (used for more smoothly integrating Separation Logic into interactive proofs) is as described in Arthur Charguéraud's lecture notes, available from: http://www.chargueraud.org/teach/verif/seplogic.pdf
+The plain Separation Logic and the characteristic formulae (used for more smoothly integrating Separation Logic into interactive proofs) is close to that described in Arthur Charguéraud's lecture notes, available from: http://www.chargueraud.org/teach/verif/seplogic.pdf